edisonpapers/lathrops-notes/1/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3001/manifest seq="3" right
 using large bricks everything laid by machinery Controlled by few men

 ==Carbonado made=={description="https://en.wikipedia.org/wiki/Carbonado"} by fusing ==Syrian asphalt=={description="Edison experimented with Syrian asphalt for moulded cylinder records for his phonograph and for lamp filaments.
 See for example, TAEB 8: 876, TAEB 9: 122 n.
-5, 517–520, 581–85; TAEB 10: 721."} in pure iron steel shells of great thickness produced by depositing electrolytically over the surface of the asphalt previously made conducting by plumbago Then slowly heating the ==steel=={description=" 'iron' interlined above"} bath to the temperature of melting—softening.
+5, 517–520, 581–85; TAEB 10: 721."} in <del>steel</del> pure iron shells of great thickness produced by depositing electrolytically over the surface of the asphalt previously made conducting by plumbago Then slowly heating the <del>steel</del> iron bath to the temperature of melting—softening.

 ==Diamonds=={description="Edison speculated on the production of artificial diamonds using bisulfide of carbon in a November 1887 technical note.
 TAEB 8: 870."} made by subjecting Crystals of the metals Crystalizing in the same system as the diamond to the action of time heat & pressure while immersed in Bisulphide <span style="color:red">*X*</span> of Carbon in <del>glass</del> bulbs of pure Quartz blow by the aid of a magnetically diflected arc plumbagoing the surface & ==plating=={description="'electro' interlined above"} -- ==Iron=={description="'pure' interlined above"} over the same until the ball was 20 times the diameter of the original— then submitting the whole to a gradually rising temperature until the softening point reached—